 Subsequently, Lederer settled personally with the Department of Justice, admitting no wrongdoing and forfeiting assets of around $2.5 million.

 Phil Ivey is another poker player who helped turn the dream of Full Tilt Poker into a reality.
 Ivey is considered one of the most brilliant poker players of all times and has been named “The Tiger Woods of Poker” by his contemporaries.

-A young Phil was introduced to poker at the tender age of five by his grandfather, not realizing that he had a legend in the making staring back at him across their makeshift poker table.
-By 16, Ivey was ready to play where the big money was, and – faking an ID – made for the casino floors of Atlantic City where he played so long at the tables that he was nicknamed “No Home Jerome” by the other players at the casino.
+He was introduced to poker at the tender age of five by his grandfather, who probably didn’t realize that he had a legend in the making staring back at him across their makeshift poker table.

-Christopher Ferguson, nicknamed ‘Jesus’ because of his trademark long beard and hair, is another extremely talented poker player who helped launch Full Tilt Poker.
-With his Texas style hat and sunglasses, Ferguson is one of the most recognized faces on the poker circuit and cuts quite a foreboding figure at first glance.
-Yet Ferguson is known as a ‘nice guy’ with an incredible knack for poker, who has managed to make some of the highest cash ins in recent history.
+With his Texas style hat and sunglasses, Ferguson is one of the most recognized faces on the poker circuit and cuts quite a fearful figure at first glance.

 By 2000, Chris Ferguson was a household name, having accomplished no less than seven World Series of Poker final tables and cashed in 12 events.

 In 2001, Ferguson bagged the $1,500 Omaha Hi Lo Split bracelet, and two years later he won another two bracelets in another Omaha event, followed by the $2K Limit Hold ‘em and Seven Card Stud event at the WSOP 2003.